Hemp

 • Industrial hemp requires 3-6 megalitres of irrigation water per hectare.

-• There are currently no processing plants or infrastructure in NSW and Queensland to deal with the primary processing of industrial hemp.
+• There are currently processing plants in NSW and WA that manage the primary processing of industrial hemp.

 What is hemp?